ADHD in Adults: Diagnosis, Treatment, and Thriving

 The symptoms of ADHD in adults can be subtle and often overlap with other conditions, making diagnosis challenging.
 Some common symptoms include:

 It’s important to note that everyone experiences these symptoms occasionally.
 However, in adults with ADHD, these symptoms are persistent, pervasive, and significantly impact their daily functioning.
-Many adults with ADHD also experience co-occurring conditions such as [Anxiety page] and [Depression page].
+Many adults with ADHD also experience co-occurring conditions such as Anxiety and Depression.

 Challenges Faced by Adults with ADHD